Neal Agarwal: neal.fun

 In 2017, Agarwal launched his website, neal.fun, after which he began programming and listing his games on it.
 He worked on several of his first few games, like Spend Bill Gates' Money, as a student at Virginia Tech at the time.
 His creations had been inspired by his own upbringing with Adobe Flash games on the internet, or what he called the "Weird Web 1.0": "I would always go down these long rabbit holes.
 It felt like much more of an independent web."

 By the time Agarwal graduated from Virginia Tech, he was able to make a full-time living from ad revenue on neal.fun, after which he continued to create more games and commit to neal.fun as a contribution to a possible "Weird Web 2.0."
 He additionally runs Just For Fun, a website that showcases other instances of "creative coding."

 Briefly, Agarwal worked at MSCHF before deciding to focus on neal.fun fully.

+Nowadays, neal.fun actively features games such as Internet Roadtrip, I'm Not a Robot, Sandboxels, and more.